AWS-Security-Portfolio/ec2-hardening/README.md

 | 9     | sshd-after.png             | SSH config after hardening                    |
 | 10    | os-update.png              | OS/system update completion                   |
 | 11    | auditd-status.png          | auditd running and enabled                    |

-## Screenshot Explanations

-1. iam-role-policy-attach.png: Attached the 'AmazonSSMManagedInstanceCore' policy to a new IAM role.
-This ensures the EC2 instance only has the minimum permissions needed for SSM management, following the principle of least privilege.

-2. sg-inbound-rules.png: Configured the Security Group to only allow inbound traffic on ports 22 (SSH, limited to my IP), 80 (HTTP), and 443 (HTTPS).
-All other ports remain blocked for better security.

-3. ec2-advanced-details.png: During EC2 launch, selected the IAM role for SSM access and set Instance Metadata Service to “V2 only” for improved metadata security.

-4. ec2-advanced-details-2.png: Alternate or additional view showing the same advanced settings to further document proper instance configuration.

-5. ec2-launch-summary.png: Review page showing all instance launch settings—confirms the right security group and IAM role were selected before starting the EC2 instance.

-6. ssm-session.png: Proved secure access to the EC2 instance using AWS Systems Manager Session Manager.
-This method avoids exposing SSH to the internet, reducing attack surface.

-7. ssm-fleet-managed.png: Verified in SSM Fleet Manager that the instance is registered as “Managed.”
-This confirms SSM Agent is running and the IAM role is working.

-8. sshd-before.png
-Captured the initial state of the SSH configuration file, showing default settings for 'PermitRootLogin' and 'PasswordAuthentication' before hardening.

-9. sshd-after.png: After running hardening commands, both 'PermitRootLogin' and 'PasswordAuthentication' are set to no, in line with CIS and AWS best practices.

-10. os-update.png: Ran a full system update using the OS package manager to ensure all security patches and updates are applied.

-11. auditd-status.png: Enabled and started the auditd service to monitor and log system-level activity for improved incident response and auditing.

 ---